 Must schools notify parents of the availability of extended year services?
-Just as the school provides general notice to parents about other services (e.g. evaluations, physical therapy), the school must inform parents of the availability of extended school year services when appropriate.
-Schools must discuss extended school year services at the IEP when it appears the child may need it.
+Just as the school provides notice to parents about other services (e.g. evaluations, physical therapy), the school must inform parents of the availability of extended school year services when appropriate.
 The burden is not on the parents to bring it up or to prove it is needed.
 Schools have a duty to identify needs, to evaluate those needs, to discuss them at the IEP meeting, and to offer an appropriate education based on those needs.